openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 ### Key generation procedure {#ecc-mldsa-generation}

-The implementation MUST independently generate the ML-DSA and the EdDSA component keys.
+The implementation MUST generate the ML-DSA and the EdDSA component keys independently.
 ML-DSA key generation follows the specification [FIPS-204] and the artifacts are encoded as fixed-length octet strings as defined in {{mldsa-signature}}.
 For EdDSA this is done following the relative specification in {{RFC7748}}, and encoding the artifacts as specified in {{eddsa-signature}} as fixed-length octet strings.